 write up experiments using the software associated with Flake’s

-book, as well as conducting experiments with software that you program yourself.
+book, as well as conducting experiments with software that you program

 Students taking CS 594 (i.e. the course for graduate credit) will be

-expected to do specified additional work, including some mathematical analysis.
+expected to do specified additional work.

 CS 420 & 594: Flake, Gary William.
 The Computational Beauty of Nature.
 MIT Press, 1998.
 See also the book’s online webpage (including software).

-Tentative List of Topics
+Evolving List of Topics

-lecture number indicates that the slides were revised after class.)
+lecture number indicates that the slides were revised after class.

 We will do about one topic every week or so.